-If some negative keyword suggestions are irrelevant, decline them.
+If some negative keyword suggestions are ineligible, decline them.

-Common keyword performance metrics are Cost per Click (CPC), Conversions, Conversion Rate (CR) and Cost per Conversion (Cost./Conv.).
+Common keyword performance metrics are Cost per Click (CPC), Conversions, Conversion Rate (CR), and Cost per Conversion (Cost./Conv.).
 But is that enough?
 Not really.
-You should also take into account behavior metrics such as bounce rate, average time on site, etc.
+You should also consider behavior metrics such as bounce rate, average time on site, etc.

-On the other hand, keywords that drive no conversions and have poor behavior metrics are not effective.
-You can find such keywords and stop them with the help of the PromoNavi Stop Ineffective Keywords tool.
+On the other hand, keywords that drive no conversions and have poor behavior metrics are not sufficient.
+You can find such keywords and stop showing ads on them with PromoNavi’s Stop Ineffective Keywords tool.

-The tool finds ineffective keywords and you can stop running them, saving your budget.
+The tool finds ineffective keywords, and you can stop running them, saving your budget.
 The total potential savings (per year) are displayed in the top right corner.
-In this example, the amount of savings is $492.48.
-Do you remember how much we’d saved using the previous tool?
-We’ll remind you: $642.60.
-The cumulative savings are $1,135.08.
-Life is getting better, isn’t it?

 For each suggested ineffective keyword, you can see metrics such as Visits, Impressions, CTR, CPC, Spend, Avg Time, % Exit, and Conversions.
 The source of this data is Google Ads from the last 30 days.

-To stop certain keywords, select them and press STOP THESE KEYWORDS.
+To stop specific keywords, select them and press STOP THESE KEYWORDS.
 After that, you don’t need to go to Google Ads and make any changes.
 All selected keywords will be stopped automatically.

-We’ve figured out two automated PromoNavi tools and have saved a good amount of money.
-But we’ve got two more tools, and the savings will be even more impressive.
+So, we’ve highlighted two automated PromoNavi tools and have saved a good amount of money.
+But we still have two more tools, and the savings will be even more impressive.

 Ready?
 Let’s move on.